spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202106.0/marketplace-product-offer.md

 template: concept-topic-template
 ---

-The *Marketplace Product Offer* entity is created when multiple merchants sell the same product on the Marketplace.Merchant Offer is based on a concrete product.
+The *Marketplace Product Offer* entity is created when multiple merchants sell the same product on the Marketplace.
+Merchant Offer is based on a concrete product.

 To learn more about the feature and to find out how end users use it, see [Marketplace Product Offer](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-offer/marketplace-product-offer.html) feature summary for business users.